-This article covers what real time threat monitoring is and what the benefits are of having it.
+What is real-time threat monitoring and what are the benefits of having it?

 Modern businesses face more threats now than ever, and that’s primarily due to a little thing called cybercrime.
 Almost all companies currently store at least some information online.
 Thieves can gain easier and broader access to a wide array of business data and financial information.
 In fact, according to the Center for Strategic and International Studies, cybercrime is currently costing the global economy over $445 billion every year, with more than $160 billion of that coming from the commercial sector.